bn-l/dynio/README.md

 The app watches its config dir and will relaunch after any changes.

+## Extras

+[Scoop](https://github.com/ScoopInstaller/Scoop) is a really nice command line package manager for windows.
+You can use it to install qalculate (what I'm using in the first demo).
+After install run `scoop bucket add extras` then `scoop install qalculate`.
+The everything cli can be installed with `scoop install everything-cli`.

 ## Privacy

 Open source with signed builds.
 No data collection BS.
 No nasty surprises.
 The app can be